DolphinBox/sathya/docs/Developing_Modules.md

 );
 ```

-setState simply takes the object you pass as an argument, and *merges* it with the existing state (behind the scenes, this is accomplished with the ... spread operator).
+setState simply takes the object you pass as an argument, and *merges* it with the existing state (behind the scenes, this is accomplished with the "..." spread operator).

-This means that setState will create a new property in the state if it does not exist, or replace an existing property with the new value passed.
+>This means that setState will create a new property in the state if it does not exist, or replace an existing property with the new value passed.

-In order to get the current state: `ServerState.state()`.
+In order to get the current state: `ServerState.getState()`.
 This method simply returns the current state object.
+getState() returns a reference to the state object, and so it can also be directly manipulated this way.

+Your module should **only** modify it's own state "sub-object".
+Modules should only interact with each other through exposed
+API's on the state.

-### Interaction using the ServerState ("Creating an API")
+### Interaction using the ServerState (Creating a Module API)
-Thus far we have only looked at the state storing JS properties, i.e simple values.
+Thus far we have only looked at the state that stores JS properties, i.e simple values.
 However, the ServerState has another, very useful, feature: Exposing JS Functions as methods in the state.

 This particularly useful for *inter-module* interaction.
 That is, modules (and Sathya itself), can expose their own API using the server state.